Life Sciences & Medicine

 The Summer School include a series of lectures on the topics of novel instrumentation for optimal surgery, and navigation algorithms for precise interventions.

-Click here to view the programme and speaker profiles.
+Click here to view the course programme

 What will I achieve?

 Our Summer School will educate post-graduate research (PGR) students and research professionals on both technical and clinical advances in Surgical and Interventional Engineering.